Courtroom Etiquette: Some Helpful Tips for a Good Impression

 For Judges, the court room is a second home.
 So, when visitors arrive in a court of law and don’t practice proper etiquette and manners, the Judge is often the first person to notice.
 Typically, Judges and attorneys do not expect every visitor to know the professional intricacies of a court room.
 However, they do expect visitors to put forth their best efforts.
-The following are some tips on maintaining a respectable, professional appearance while in court:
+The following are some tips from our St. Louis family law attorneys on maintaining a respectable, professional appearance while in court:

 - Arrival: Arriving early is very important.
 Court is oftentimes very difficult for visitors to navigate.
 Walking by nearly-identical rooms amongst a crowd of strangers can cause unexpected delays.
 Arriving early gives you the benefit of familiarizing yourself with the courtroom.
 It also allows you a few moments to speak with your attorney and review important information.